jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 - To be updated

 ## Prerequisites
+### tldr;
+- Python 3.5+
+  - Modules
+    - Pillow
+    - cfscrape
+- NodeJS
+- PowerShell 5.0 or higher (6.0+ recommended)
+- I believe these scripts can be run on both Windows or Linux, but they are untested on Linux

 You must have Python 3.5 or higher installed in order for this to work.
 If you do not have it or are unsure, you can download it here: https://www.python.org/downloads/ .
 This will likely not work on Python 2.x, and has not been tested on it.